-At $T_\star \sim22$\,kK ($T_{2/3} \sim 15$\,kK), we find a drop in the mass-loss rates of more than an order of magnitude.
+At $T_\star \sim22$\,kK ($T_{2/3} \sim 15$\,kK), the mass-loss rates drop by more than an order of magnitude.
 This behavior is the opposite of what was predicted for the classical BiSJ and is not associated with any major changes in the ions (in particular Fe) driving the wind.
-Nonetheless, the wind solution changes and $\tau_\text{crit}$ decreases again.
-This happens due to the fact that the \ion{Fe}{III} opacities are no longer sufficient to launch the wind at similar radii as obtained for the solutions of the warm dense-wind plateau.
-Yet, \ion{Fe}{II} is not sufficiently populated to take over the wind launching.
-Instead, the pressure term supports (quasi-)hydrostatic equilibrium, until an outflow is launched further out, at the expense of a considerably reduced $\dot{M}$.
-Unlike the hot airy-wind valley, non-Fe metal lines do not significantly contribute to the wind launching ($\lesssim10$\%), while the contribution of the pressure term is even stronger.
+Nonetheless, the wind solution changes and $\tau_\text{crit}$ decreases again because the \ion{Fe}{III} opacities are no longer sufficient to launch the wind at similar radii as obtained for the solutions of the warm dense-wind plateau. \ion{Fe}{II} is not sufficiently populated to take over the wind launching, however.
+Instead, the pressure term supports (quasi-)hydrostatic equilibrium, until an outflow is launched farther out, at the expense of a considerably reduced $\dot{M}$.
+Unlike the hot rarefied-wind valley, non-Fe metal lines do not significantly contribute to the wind launching ($\lesssim10$\%), while the contribution of the pressure term is even stronger.

-The synthetic model spectra in this regime resemble the appearance of several late-type BHGs (B2$\dots$B9) -- e.g., HD80077, HD183143, and HD168625.
-Notably, a lot of the known BHGs in this temperature regime ($T_{2/3} \sim 14\dots10$~kK) also display the obtained weak hypergiant characteristics, i.e., H$\beta$, H$\gamma$, H$\delta$, with possibly He and metal lines in P Cygni or emission.
-In fact, the hypergiant status is questioned for some of those stars as H$\beta$ is variable and often fully in absorption \citep[see][]{Negueruela+2024}.
-Our finding of the cool airy-wind valley indicates that these weaker characteristics could be a natural outcome of the opacity situation in the atmosphere rather than reflecting a lower $L/M$.
-This would mean that earlier-type BHGs such as HR\,Car, BP\,Cru, or $\zeta^1$~Sco are not necessarily closer to the classical Eddington Limit, but rather have more favorable wind conditions.
+The synthetic model spectra in this regime resemble the appearance of several late-type BHGs (B2$\dots$B9), for instance, HD80077, HD183143, and HD168625.
+Notably, many of the known BHGs in this temperature regime ($T_{2/3} \sim 14\dots10$~kK) also display the obtained weak hypergiant characteristics, that is, H$\beta$, H$\gamma$, H$\delta$, with possibly He and metal lines in P Cygni or emission.
+The hypergiant status is questioned for some of those stars because H$\beta$ is variable and often fully in absorption \citep[see][]{Negueruela+2024}.
+Our finding of the cool rarefied-wind valley indicates that these weaker characteristics might be a natural outcome of the opacity situation in the atmosphere and do not reflect a lower $L/M$.
+This would mean that earlier-type BHGs such as HR\,Car, BP\,Cru, or $\zeta^1$~Sco are not necessarily closer to the classical Eddington limit, but rather have more favorable wind conditions.

-\paragraph{The classical second jump and the cold dense-wind wall:}
+\paragraph{The classical second jump and the cold dense-wind wall}